 And so we’ve had a lot of success with that.
 At the end of the day, you do need to engage with your elected officials.
 That is the bottom line.
-That’s how system of government works across the western world.
+That’s how the system of government works across the western world.

 And so as infrastructure asset management professionals in the field, we got to be able to present information in a way that they can make good decisions but also not hide the risks if they make poor decisions.

-So if they make a decision that increases risk, which can increase cost or is going to create a lot of long-term problems, then they need to know about that and be really aware of it and own the problem.
+So if they make a decision that increases risk, which can increase the cost or is going to create a lot of long-term problems, then they need to know about that and be really aware of it and own the problem.
 Don’t hide it from them.

 ABOUT THE PHOTO:

-Cape Palliser Lighthouse is a Lighthouse at Cape Palliser in the Wellington region of the North Island of New Zealand.
+Cape Palliser Lighthouse is a Lighthouse at Cape Palliser in the Wellington Region of the North Island of New Zealand.
 It is owned and operated by Maritime New Zealand.
 The light was built in 1897 and was originally fueled by oil.
 Wikipedia